okay-head/Blog-site/readme.md

 The site is responsive and is based on the wireframe theming (colors are a pain) to keep it minimal.

+Do create an account and sign in to see it in action.

 [Check it here](https://blog-site-ecru-phi.vercel.app/)